Revisiting the black hole mass of M87* using VLT/MUSE Adaptive Optics Integral Field Unit data I: Ionized gas kinematics: Introduction

 \section{Introduction}

 There is increasing evidence that all the galaxies with a bulge component have a nuclear supermassive black hole \citep[SMBH; e.g., ][]{sag16}.
-Direct measurements of SMBH masses - available for only $\sim$200--250 galaxies - are enabled via molecular \citep[e.g.,][]{bar16} and ionized gas kinematics \citep[e.g.,][]{mul11}, stellar dynamics \citep[e.g.,][]{rus11} and reverberation mapping \citep[RM; e.g.,][]{ben10}.
-For this relative small and biased sample of SMBH measurements, the SMBH mass (\mbh) appears to be related to several properties of the host galaxy, such as the bulge luminosity \citep[][]{kor01,mar03,gul09} and the bulge stellar velocity dispersion \citep[][]{fer00,gul09,sag16}.
+Direct measurements of SMBH masses - available for only $\sim$200--250 galaxies - are enabled via molecular gas \citep[e.g.,][]{bar16}, ionized gas \citep[e.g.,][]{mul11} and water vapor maser \citep[e.g.,][]{gao17} kinematics, stellar dynamics \citep[e.g.,][]{rus11}, and reverberation mapping \citep[RM; e.g.,][]{ben10}.
+For a review of these methods and implications for black hole and galaxy co-evolution see e.g, \citet{kor13}.

+For this relatively small and biased sample of SMBH measurements, the SMBH mass (\mbh) appears to be related to several properties of the host galaxy, such as the bulge luminosity \citep[][]{kor01,mar03,gul09} and the bulge stellar velocity dispersion \citep[][]{fer00,gul09,sag16}.
 Additionally, the so-called 'single-epoch RM' method (using the width of a broad emission line and the luminosity of the nearby continuum in broad line active galactic nuclei or AGN) can be used to estimate the SMBH mass.
 These scaling relationships have been used to understand the role of the black holes in the formation and growth of their host galaxies \citep[e.g.,][]{dim05}.